tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Utility module which acts as a factory to create model related objects like points, entities...

-Load using `frts/ModelFactory` in the utilities section of the load file.
+Load using `frts/ModelFactory` in the `utilities` section of the load file.
+This is also the utility ID.
+It can be found in the static class `ModelIds`.

 Will identify itself by the name `frts::ModelFactory`.